devrajsaini6310-sys/Power-BI-project-3/README.md

 FILES :___________________________________________

-D-mart dashboard.md : The Power BI Service file to view Reports on Online.
+D-mart dashboard.md : This Power BI Service file to view Dashboard on Online.

-D-mart super store performance dashboard.pbix: Power BI Desktop file.
+D-mart super store performance dashboard.pbix: This Power BI Desktop file.

 D-mart_super_store_data.xlsx: This dataset used for the report.